VTAAC Co-Chairs

 Hanna Snyder (she/her)

-Coalition Coordinator, Vermonters Taking Action Against Cancer
+Program Manager for Coalition Activities, Vermonters Taking Action Against Cancer